SoftUni-Internal/interactive-content/EN/02-CSS-and-Typography/01-what-is-typography.md

 [stream language="RO" videoId="445501183" /]
 [/video-vimeo]

-* [The Elements of Typographic Style](https://en.wikipedia.org/wiki/The_Elements_of_Typographic_Style) - The authoritative book on typography and style;
+* [The Elements of Typographic Style](https://en.wikipedia.org/wiki/The_Elements_of_Typographic_Style) - The authoritative book on typography and style
-* [The Elements of Typographic Style Applied to the Web](http://webtypography.net/) - A practical guide to web typography.
+* [The Elements of Typographic Style Applied to the Web](http://webtypography.net/) - A practical guide to web typography

 [/slide]